akhilsukhnani/deploy_hadoop_cluster_using_Ansible/README.md

 <H1>Major Components of Ansible:-</H1>

-<H2><Ansible Playbook:-</H2><p>Playbooks are the files where Ansible code is written. ...
+<H2><Ansible Playbook:-</H2>Playbooks are the files where Ansible code is written. ...
 Playbooks are one of the core features of Ansible and tell Ansible what to execute.
 They are like a to-do list for Ansible that contains a list of tasks.
-Playbooks contain the steps which the user wants to execute on a particular machine.<p>
+Playbooks contain the steps which the user wants to execute on a particular machine.

 <H2>Modules:-</H2> Ansible modules are reusable, standalone scripts that can be used by the Ansible API, or by the ansible or ansible-playbook programs.
 They return information to ansible by printing a JSON string to stdout before exiting.
 They take arguments in one of several ways.</H2>